rhelmstedter/coding-in-math-class/README.md

 # Coding-in-Math-Class
-This repository is designed to help math teachers bring coding using the python computer programming language into their classrooms.
+This repository is designed to help math teachers bring coding into their classrooms.
 Even if you as the teacher have zero coding experience, you can go through the introduction below with students and learn together.
 I owe a lot of my own coding knowledge to kind strangers on the internet.
 This is an attempt to pay it forward.
 I am also more than happy to help however I can.

-Given that I teach at a middle school, most of the activities are geared towards 8th grade.
+Given that I teach at a middle school, most of the activities are geared towards 8th grade CCSS.
 However, they can be adjusted for a wide range of grades.
+If you have questions, or ideas for new lessons email me <rhelmstedter@gmail.com> or find me on twitter [@RHelmstedter](https://twitter.com/RHelmstedter).

-## Learning to Code
+## Learning to Code in Python

 Let students explore the [trinket.io](https://trinket.io) intro to coding.
 It is web-based, with nothing to download or install.
 As with all great resources it has a low floor and a high ceiling.
 Students do not need prior coding experience.
 They only have to edit existing code and see how the output changes.
 - [A Visual Introduction to Python on Trinket.io](https://hourofpython.trinket.io/a-visual-introduction-to-python#/welcome/an-hour-of-code)